Ketan-Karki/sre-student-api/README.md

 - Filter by log level: `{namespace="student-api"} |= "ERROR"`
 - Filter by container: `{namespace="student-api", container="student-api"}`

+**Available Grafana Dashboards:**

+The following pre-configured dashboards are available:

+1. **RED Method Dashboard**
+   - Service-centric view of the API performance
+   - Panels for request rates, error rates, and latency
+   - Breakdowns by endpoint and error type

+2. **USE Method Dashboard**
+   - Resource-centric view of system components
+   - CPU, Memory, Network, and Disk metrics
+   - Utilization, Saturation, and Error metrics for each resource

-**Creating Custom Grafana Dashboards:**
+**Creating Custom Dashboards:**

-While a pre-configured dashboard is deployed automatically, you can create your own dashboards:
+You can also create your own custom dashboards:

 1. Access the Grafana UI at http://localhost:3000 (after port forwarding)
 2. Log in with admin/admin (and change the password if prompted)